toolkit-for-ynab/toolkit-for-ynab/sauce/README.md

 Observe will be called every time there's a change to the DOM.
 The underlying code of observe uses a [Mutation Observer][mutation-observer].
-Once a change is detected from the DOM, we iterate ove every node and add the `class` attribute from the underylying element to a `Set`. `ember-view ` is stripped from every class name to reduce complexity.
+Once a change is detected from the DOM, we iterate over every node and add the `class` attribute from the underylying element to a `Set`. `ember-view ` is stripped from every class name to reduce complexity.